 Brigit is an adjunct professor at Golden Gate University, where she co-teaches Tax Aspects of Charitable Giving in the LLM in Taxation program.
 She is also a frequent speaker on topics such as charitable gift planning, endowments, and many aspects of nonprofit and tax-exempt organizations.
 A selected list of Brigit’s recent speaking engagements is below.

-Brigit serves on the Boards of Directors of the National Association of Charitable Gift Planners and the Northern California Planned Giving Council.
-She is also member of the San Francisco Estate Planning Council, the Marin County Estate Planning Council, and the San Francisco Bar Association.
+Brigit serves on the Board of Directors of the Northern California Planned Giving Council and formerly served on the Board of the National Association of Charitable Gift Planners.
+She is also member of Advisors in Philanthropy, the San Francisco Estate Planning Council, the Marin County Estate Planning Council, and the San Francisco Bar Association.
 She is admitted to practice law in California.

 Brigit holds a J.D. from Golden Gate University School of Law and B.A. from the University of Virginia in French Language and Literature.
 Brigit also holds a certificate to teach English as a foreign language to adults, administered by the Royal Society for the Arts and Cambridge University (currently known as the Cambridge CELTA).

-Investing for Impact in the 21st Century: Standards of Prudence for Nonprofit Organizations, U.S. Trust Bank of America Webcast (Webcast link here)
+Investing for Impact in the 21st Century: Standards of Prudence for Nonprofit Organizations, U.S. Trust Bank of America Webcast (Webcast link)

 Personalities of Philanthropy, Professional Advisors Event at City National Bank, San Francisco